jro31/jethro-codes/_articles/projects/jethro-codes.md

 };
 ```

-And we also need to determing the `type`.
+And we also need to determine the `type`.

 If you go to the very top of this page, you'll see `PROJECT` in blue letters, right above the title.

 That's the `type`, as in the `type` of article.
-And for all current sections, and future sections that I've so far conceived, simply removing the last 's' from the section name determines the type (so `projects` becomes `PROJECT`, `templates` becomes `TEMPLATE` etc.).
+And for all current sections, and future sections that I've so far conceived (ignore blog), simply removing the last 's' from the section name determines the type (so `projects` becomes `PROJECT`, `templates` becomes `TEMPLATE` etc.).

 For as long as that remains true, then `params.section.slice(0, -1)` will suffice.

-Every other part of the `[slug].js` file was covered in the 'My story' section, so I hope that it's clear.
+Every other part of the `[slug].js` file was covered in the 'My story' section.

 The full `[slug].js` file is therefore: